Wqrld/google-assistant-hotword/README.md

         # Record and play back some audio using ALSA command-line tools
         arecord --format=S16_LE --duration=5 --rate=16k --file-type=raw out.raw
         aplay --format=S16_LE --rate=16k --file-type=raw out.raw

-        # upload your alsa setup to the internet so people can help you.
-        bash alsa-info.sh

 See also the [troubleshooting section] of the official documentation.